-Using this concept, Windows 8 is able to give you about 30-65% fast startup, after shut down.
-Hence compared to its earlier versions, Windows 8 wins the race in this segment.
+Using this concept, Windows can give you about 30-65% fast startup, after shut down.
+Hence compared to its earlier versions, Windows 10/8 wins the race in this segment.
 If you have a motherboard with UEFI, then the Fast Startup will be even faster!

 In this article, we’re going to share you the trick to lock the tweaking option, so that only you can change the setting for Hybrid Boot.
 Actually by default “Fast startup” is turned on, but using this way, you can force it to stay on and gray out the settings to be able to turn it off.